Friday, March 21, 2025

 Hello Stamping Friends.
 Welcome to a super exciting CASE-ing the Catty Blog Hop.
 We at CASE-ing the Catty are about CASE-ing the samples from the Stampin' Up!
 Catalogues (Catty) with a different theme to CASE each week.
 To CASE is to Copy and Selectively Edit.

-If you've come from Julia Quinn's blog, welcome, if you've started here with me also welcome.
+If you've come from Rachel Palmieri's blog welcome, if you've started here with me also welcome.
+It's so good to have you here.

 Rochelle Blok - You are here